Girard council discusses salary increases

 GIRARD

-City council moved to the third reading ordinances to increase the salaries of city administrators and council effective 2020.
+City council moved to a third reading ordinances to increase the salaries of the city’s officials and council members.

-Raises are proposed for the city auditor, service director, law director, mayor, president of council and city council members.
+Raises are proposed for the city auditor, service director, law director, mayor, president of council and city council members effective 2020.

-During a finance committee meeting Monday, council discussed how much the increases should be.

-Council discussed giving increases incrementally over four years for administrators, rather than a one-time increase.
-The administrators’ terms are four years.

-Councilman John Moliterno said law Director Brian Kren will review the proposal.

-“It’s similar to how we do the police and fire increases,” Moliterno said.

-There was a suggestion to give administrators 6 percent the first year, and then 2 percent the next three years.

-City council member’s increases would be from about $633 a month to $660 a month so council members can meet the minimum pay that qualifies public employees for the Ohio Public Employee Retirement System.
+City council members’ increases will go from about $633 a month to $660 a month so council members can meet the minimum pay that qualifies public employees for the Ohio Public Employee Retirement System.

+Zirafi will review the suggestion to increase officials’ salaries by 6 percent in 2020, and then 2 percent annually the next three years.
+Council had discussed the increase during a finance committee meeting.

+He said he will have the exact salary figures calculated by next Thursday.
+The figures will be attached to council members’ packets for the next meeting.

+Councilman John Moliterno said city Law Director Brian Kren will review the suggestion.
+He noted that officials and council members can’t receive raises during their terms.

-During the citizens comment portion, part-time city dispatcher George Barton said he believes part-time dispatchers, who make $10 per hour, should be included on the list of people receiving raises.
+During the citizens’ comment portion, part-time city dispatcher Gary Barton asked council to also consider a pay increase for the city’s six part-time dispatchers, who make $10 per hour.
+The city has one full-time dispatcher.

+The dispatchers work 32 hours per week.
+Barton said the dispatchers don’t receive holiday pay, sick leave or vacation.

 “It’s time the city stops treating the part-time city dispatchers as disposable employees.
-They are public safety professionals holding your city’s safety in their hands, and we would appreciate your consideration in giving us a better wage,” he said.
+We are public-safety professionals holding your city’s safety in our hands, and we would appreciate your consideration in giving us a better wage,” he said.

+Moliterno said he will discuss the issue with the mayor and service director.

+Also at this week’s meeting, resident Rich DeSalvo said he was concerned with the appearance of some vacant buildings in the city’s downtown.

 Subscribe Today